csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

-Development environment was Linux Ubuntu 20.04, macOS 13.2, Windows10
+Development environment was Linux Ubuntu 20.04 with PyQt5 API.
+Has been tested in macOS 13.2 and Windows10 for basic functionality, but window formatting on those platforms still needs work.

 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.
 ## thresh_it.py
 The module `thresh_it.py` uses thresholding, cv2.threshold, as the basis to identify contours.
+## shape_it.py
+The module `shape_it.py`, also uses thresholding, but adds detection of specific shapes with the functions cv2.approxPolyDP() for polygons and cv2.HoughCircles() for circles.
+Shape detection works in conjunction with all the threshold contour trackbars.
+Using the `sample4.jpg` file for input provides a good example of parameter settings needed to detect different shapes.
 ## equalize_it.py
 The module `equalize_it.py` does not involve contours, but explores parameters for automatic histogram equalization as an optional pre-processing step for object detections.
 Equalization is done with cv2.createCLAHE.
 CLAHE is a contrast-limited adaptive histogram equalization method.
 Live updates of the CLAHE histogram are controlled by slide bars for the clipLimit and tileGridSize parameter values.
 All processing is carried out on a grayscale version of the input file.
 The grayscale equalized image can be saved to use as input for `thresh_it.py` or `equalize_it.py`.
 For most contour operations, however, the contrast and brightness controls provided in the these two modules should be sufficient.